-The review of the project design documentation (April 2005 version) and the subsequent follow-up interviews have provided BVQI with sufficient evidence to determine the fulfilment of stated criteria.
-In our opinion, the project correctly applies the simplified baseline and monitoring methodology AMS.I-D and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria, except that up to this date COSIPAR has not yet provided corrective actions do CAR 3 (see Appendix A), since the confirmation by Brazil government is the final step, after PDD and validation report submission.
+The review of the project design documentation (Ocotber 2005 version) and the subsequent follow-up interviews have provided BVQI with sufficient evidence to determine the fulfilment of stated criteria.
+In our opinion, the project correctly applies the simplified baseline and monitoring methodology AMS.I-D and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria.

-BVQI recommends the project for registration with the provision that COSIPAR rectify the above issue.
+BVQI recommends the project for registration.

 The validation is based on the information made available to us and the engagement conditions detailed in this report.
-BVQI can not guarantee the accuracy or correctness of this information.
-Hence, BVQI can not be held liable by any party for decisions made or not made based on the validation opinion.
+Hence, BVQI cannot be held liable by any party for decisions made or not made based on the validation opinion.